shubhamupadhyaygit/shubhamupadhyaygit/README.md

 I'm Shubham Upadhyay, a passionate individual interested in data science & analytics.
 Currently, I'm on a journey to expand my knowledge and skills in this exciting field.

 ## About Me
-- 🌱 I’m currently learning and exploring various aspects of data science, including statistical analysis, machine learning algorithms, and data visualization.
+- 🌱 I’m currently learning and exploring various aspects of data science & analytics, including statistical analysis, machine learning algorithms, and data visualization.
 - 💼 I'm open to opportunities to collaborate on projects related to data science, machine learning, and analytics.
 - 💬 Ask me about anything related to data science, and I'll do my best to help!
 - 📫 You can reach me at shubhamupadhyaycom493@gmail.com or upadhyay29901@gmail.com.